chris-jburke/project2-lord-of-stars/README.md

   * Run `createdb express_auth_test` to create the test database
   * Run `sequelize db:migrate` to run migrations

 ## Project Specifications

+#### User Guide
+* Create a profile/login
+* Select a character using the Character Selector page
+* Upload a picture for your character if there isn't one already(optional)
+* To chat navigate to the global chat page or the rooms page
+* Click on a quote to load it into the chat form and then send it to the chat with the send button
+* Click on the dropdown box to search through quotes for your character
+* To join a specific room type in the name of the room

 #### Technologies Used
 * Node.js
 * Express
 * Postgres/Sequelize
 * EJS

 #### Wireframes
 <https://wireframe.cc/SQpBk4>